kailash-manasarovar/statement/docs/timeline/2021/december.md

 - When she woke up, well.. you can imagine.
 - She definitely reported this to the police.
 And was ignored.
 - Her waking up live-stream episode was an enormous success on the porn networks.
+- Had I bumped into this woman on the Las Marinas beach on my holiday [that July](july.md#denia-holiday), a nurse not long arrived in the area from Madrid?

 ## Christmas